 Over $3.5 million has been awarded in grants and scholarships since 2005.
 See the full list of recipients:

 Dr Eric Guiler Tasmanian Devil Research Grant

-Grants of up to $35,000 are available to assist with research costs for projects endorsed by the Save the Tasmanian Devil Program.
-Decisions will be made on a case-by-case basis according to research priorities and as funding allows.
+Grants of up to $50,000 are available to assist with research costs for projects endorsed by the Save the Tasmanian Devil Program.
+Decisions according to research priorities and as funding allows.

-Grants of up to $35,000 are available to assist with projects to contribute to the Save the Tasmanian Devil Program’s priorities involving community groups.
-Decisions will be made on a case-by-case basis according to the Program’s priorities and as funding allows.
+Grants of up to $25 000 are available to assist with research costs for projects endorsed by the Save the Tasmanian Devil Program.
+Decisions according to research priorities and as funding allows.